gangooteli/Variational_AutoEncoder_ECG_HeartBeat/README.md

 Python used = 3.5.4
 Create an python environment and install requirements specified in requirements.txt.

-Use Variational_AutoEncoder_ECG_Final.ipynb to repoduce results.
+Variational_AutoEncoder_ECG_Final.ipynb is used to perform training and check results.
+Inference.ipynb is used to perform inference on sample RR interval of ECG dataset.